slsa-framework/slsa-github-generator/BYOB.md

     secret2: ${{ inputs.token }}
 ```

 In addition to the token, we also [provide the secrets](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L118-L120).
 Up to 15 secrets are supported.
+Secrets are simply passed to the TCA.
+They are not included in provenance.

 ### Creating a TCA
 The call above will run the SRW and invoke the callback Action, so let's see how to define it now.
 The Action code is available under [internal/callback_action](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/).